-Measure: 10.3 The College effectively remediates and monitors registrants who demonstrate unsatisfactory knowledge, skills, and judgement. a.
-The College tracks the results of remediation activities a The College fulfills this requirement: Yes registrant is directed to • Please insert a link to the College's process for monitoring whether registrant's complete remediation activities OR please briefly describe the proces College committee and assesses whether the registrant subsequently demonstrates the required knowledge, skill and judgement while practicing.
-OR please briefly describe the process.
-Same as 2023 - The Quality Assurance Committee either requires remediation or seeks voluntary remedial undertakings from mem when remedial activity is recommended by Assessors in the course of a Peer Assisted Review or when review of documentation in remedial activity is required by the Committee, College staff monitor the disposition on a case-by-case basis and discuss progress a meetings.
-The member subject to the requirement, or when a mentor is retained to assist the Committee, the mentor is asked to p completion of the requirement and documentation of this is provided to the Committee.
+Additional comments for clarification (optional) remediates and monitors registrants who demonstrate unsatisfactory knowledge, skills, and judgement. a.
+The College tracks the results of remediation activities a The College fulfills this requirement: Yes registrant is directed to • Please insert a link to the College's process for monitoring whether registrant's complete remediation activities OR please brief fly describe the process. undertake as part of any College committee and assesses whether the registrant subsequently demonstrates the required knowledge, skill and judgement while practicing. • Please insert a link to the College's process for determining whether a registrant has demonstrated the knowledge, skills and OR please briefly describe the process.
+Same as 2023 - The Quality Assurance Committee either requires remediation or seeks voluntary remedial undertakings from my when remedial activity is recommended by Assessors in the course of a Peer Assisted Review or when review of documentation remedial activity is required by the Committee, College staff monitor the disposition on a case-by-case basis and discuss progress meetings.
+The member subject to the requirement, or when a mentor is retained to assist the Committee, the mentor is asked to completion of the requirement and documentation of this is provided to the Committee.
 If the remediation is not achieved at the Assurance Committee, the matter may be referred to by the Committee for investigation by the ICRC.
-Remedial outcomes for both reporting to the Registrar on an interim and/or final basis.
-The reports will come from members themselves if the remediation is so reports will come from a coach or instructor engaged in the remedial activity with the member.
-This reporting allows the Registrar remediation have been appropriately met. dicates such a need. at regular Quality As provide confirmatior level expected by th n ICRC and Discipline elf-directed.
-Otherw If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
+Remedial outcomes for be reporting to the Registrar on an interim and/or final basis.
+The reports will come from members themselves if the remediation is reports will come from a coach or instructor engaged in the remedial activity with the member.
+This reporting allows the Registrar remediation have been appropriately met. embers and conducts follow-up indicates such a need.
+When a s at regular Quality Assurance so provide confirmation of successe level expected by the Quality oth ICRC and Discipline involves self-directed.
+Otherwise, the If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
 Choose an item.
 Additional comments for clarification (if needed)